-- a) The Limited Warranties are only valid to the original purchaser of the particular Product in question and do not cover use by any other third party.
+- a.
+The Limited Warranties are only valid to the original purchaser of the particular Product in question and do not cover use by any other third party.
 These Limited Warranties are valid from the original date of purchase only.
-MDC may require you to provide proof of purchase in connection with any warranty claim you make. - b) The following information relates to the Limited Warranties offered by MDC to you with respect to the Products.
-Please read all the information carefully.
-Should you have any questions relating to any aspect of these Limited Warranties, please contact MDC as set forth below.
-By purchasing any Product from MDC, you hereby agree to all terms and conditions of these Limited Warranties as set out herein. - c) The Limited Warranties are not transferable or assignable by you under any circumstances.
-Similarly, if any Product is sold or transferred to a third party by you, the original purchaser, then all Limited Warranties which may apply become null and void immediately upon such sale or transfer; and you forfeit your right to make any claims or be eligible for any claims on behalf of the new owner. - d) The Limited Warranties do not apply to Products purchased from MDC which are subsequently rented or hired out as a business (or for financial gain). - e) The Limited Warranties shall under no circumstances cover any damage due to unauthorized modifications, repairs, or maintenance services, or due to any misuse, abuse, incorrect assembly, improper or irregular maintenance, operation or storage, or accident or collision. - f) Any work performed under an authorized warranty claim approved by MDC must be performed by MDC, or an authorized representative of MDC and only with the express written permission of MDC.

-- g) Any affiliates, representatives, associates, agents, suppliers, resellers or similar of MDC shall have no authority to authorize or deny warranty claims on behalf of MDC. - h) MDC shall not be liable, (in part or whole) for any warranties, either express or implied, made by agents or resellers on behalf of MDC without the knowledge or express written permission of MDC.
+MDC may require you to provide proof of purchase in connection with any warranty claim you make. - b.
+The Limited Warranties apply only to Products sold to you as "new" and do not extend to any items sold via auction, or any Products that are used or deemed to be "factory seconds", "ex-demonstration" or "damaged" unless specifically stated otherwise by MDC in writing.
+(Please see further on this page for more information). - c.
+The Limited Warranties are not transferable or assignable by you under any circumstances.
+Similarly, if any Product is sold or transferred to a third party by you, the original purchaser, then all Limited Warranties which may apply become null and void immediately upon such sale or transfer; and you forfeit your right to make any claims or be eligible for any claims on behalf of the new owner. - d.
+The Limited Warranties do not apply to Products purchased from MDC which are subsequently rented or hired out as a business (or for financial gain). - e.
+The Limited Warranties shall under no circumstances cover any damage due to unauthorized modifications, repairs, or maintenance services, or due to any misuse, abuse, incorrect assembly, improper or irregular maintenance, operation or storage, or accident or collision. - f.
+Any work performed under an authorized warranty claim approved by MDC must be performed by MDC, or an authorized representative of MDC and only with the express written permission of MDC. - g.
+Any affiliates, representatives, associates, agents, suppliers, resellers or similar of MDC shall have no authority to authorize or deny warranty claims on behalf of MDC. - h.
+MDC shall not be liable, (in part or whole) for any warranties, either express or implied, made by agents or resellers on behalf of MDC without the knowledge or express written permission of MDC.

 Such unauthorized claims shall be the responsibility of the agent or reseller only.